Morning, Monday, 1st April 2019

 This timely conference will bring together stakeholders with key policymakers to discuss priorities for improving children and young people’s mental health provision in England.

-Delegates will consider key issues for delivering proposals set out in Government’s Transforming children and young people’s mental health provision green paper and the recently released NHS long term plan, which include the introduction of specialist mental health leads in schools and colleges, the creation new mental health support teams and the piloting of 4-week waiting times for services.
+With the NHS Long Term Plan confirming government commitment to improving children and young people’s mental health provision, delegates will consider key issues for the delivery of proposals set out in the Transforming children and young people’s mental health provision Green Paper, which include the introduction of specialist mental health leads in schools and colleges, the creation of new mental health support teams and the piloting of 4-week waiting times for services.

-It also comes with plans to trial all three elements in new trailblazer areas that are expected to be operational by the end of 2019, and the intention for this to inform a planned wider roll out over the next five years.
+We also expect discussion on plans to trial the proposals in 25 new trailblazer areas recently announced by the Secretary of State for Health and Social Care which are expected to be operational during 2019, and the intention for this to inform a planned wider roll out over the next five years.

-Those attending will also focus on how to establish a co-ordinated, multi-agency approach between schools, the NHS and charities to tackling mental health concerns, as Government introduces new mental health support teams which are intended to provide a link between schools and the NHS.
+Those attending will assess what needs to be put in place to establish a co-ordinated, multi-agency approach between schools, the NHS and charities to tackling mental health concerns, as Government introduces new mental health support teams which are intended to provide a link between schools and the NHS.

-Delegates will discuss their design and roll out as well as considering the implementation of the 4-week waiting time for treatment.
+Delegates will discuss their design and roll out as well as considering issues around the implementation of the 4-week waiting time for treatment.

-Attendees will discuss the practical challenges surrounding the introduction of designated mental health leads in schools and colleges, including funding and resource concerns and criticism that the provision of specialist staff is only currently planned to reach certain schools across the country.
+Attendees will examine the practical challenges surrounding the introduction of designated mental health leads in schools and colleges - with training funded by the DfE due to start in seven universities across the country this month - including concerns about resources and that the provision of specialist staff is only currently planned to reach certain schools across the country.

-With existing school staff expected to take on the additional role of designated leads, sessions will also look at pressures on staff - including the further workload and concerns surrounding teacher wellbeing - and support needed.
+With existing school staff expected to take on the additional role of designated leads, the session will also look at support that might be needed in light of pressures from the further workload and concerns surrounding teacher wellbeing.

-Further sessions discuss the implementation of health education into the curriculum following the government commitment to make PSHE a compulsory part of the curriculum from September 2019, including issues surrounding teaching and timetable time, staff knowledge and resources.
+Further sessions discuss the implementation of mental wellbeing and resilience into the curriculum, following the Government commitment to make health education a compulsory part of the curriculum from September 2020, including issues surrounding teaching and timetable time, staff knowledge and resources.

-We also expect discussion on implications of the joint inquiry by the Education and Health and Social Care Committees finding that the green paper ‘lacks ambition and will provide no hope to the majority of children that desperately need it’.
-The Committee was also concerned that the Green Paper is too narrow to take into account the needs of vulnerable groups and places ‘significant demands on the teaching workforce without guarantee of significant extra resources’.
+We also expect discussion on implications of the joint inquiry by the Education and Health and Social Care Committees finding that the Green Paper ‘lacks ambition and will provide no hope to the majority of children that desperately need it’.